Angatar/mailman2/README.md

 The **d3fk/mailman2:latest** image available from the Docker Hub is built automatically (automated build on each change of this repo + automated build triggered once per week) so that using the d3fk/mailman2:latest image ensures you to have the latest updated(including security fixes) and functional version available of mailman2, exim4 and apache in a lightweight Debian buster (Debian 10) till the end of the [LTS of this Debian release](https://wiki.debian.org/DebianReleases).

 ### Image tag d3fk/mailman2:stable (comming soon)
 In case you'd prefer a fixed version of this d3fk/mailman2 container to avoid any possible change in its behaviour, the d3fk/mailman2:stable image is also made available from the Docker hub.
-This image had a stable behaviour observed in production, so that it was freezed in a release of this repo and built from the Docker hub by automated build.
-It won't be changed or rebuilt in the future (the code is available from the "releases" section of this code repository on GitHub).
+This image had a stable behaviour observed in production, so that it was freezed in a release of the code repo and built from the Docker hub by automated build.
+It won't be changed or rebuilt in the future (the code is available from the "releases" section of this image code repository on GitHub).

 image:tag **d3fk/mailman2:stable**
 ```sh